 The Ann Miller we see is 33.
 In some shots Miller appears to tower over the other women; she’s likely strong enough to lift any of them over her head.
 The surprise is that The Opposite Sex is a musical yet Ann Miller doesn’t dance.
 That makes no sense until we remember the star pecking order — June Allyson surely knew that if Miller were allowed to perform she’d steal the whole show.
 Ann Miller’s last big-screen dancing may have been in Hit the Deck (1955).

 Of the older actresses Agnes Moorehead looks great at 56 and would still look terrific a decade later on TV’s Bewitched.
 Joan Blondell was a bit younger (49) but her career had cooled at about the same time that Moorehead’s was getting going.
-Blondell had been Dick Powell’s wife before June Allyson, which gives her presence a more civilized parallel with the movie’s Kay-Crystal dynamic.
-We’re not privvy to the real personality dynamics, but I imagine that these experienced actresses were for the most part above such petty matters.
+Blondell had been Dick Powell’s wife before June Allyson, which gives her presence a parallel with the movie’s Kay-Crystal dynamic.
+We’re not privvy to the real personality dynamics, but I imagine that the pro actresses were above such petty matters.

 Until repertory theaters and DVDs showed us The Gang’s All Here and Flying High we only knew the great Charlotte Greenwood from Oklahoma!
 This is her final feature, at age 66; taking over the role previously played by Marjorie Main.

 In a special category for this viewer is Dolores Gray, a terrific actress-comedienne who starred in four MGM pictures made in a row — It’s Always Fair Weather, Kismet, this show and Designing Woman.
-Ms. Gray could turn on the glamour or just as easily transform herself into a living cartoon suitable for a Tex Avery short subject.
+Ms. Gray could turn on the glamour or just as easily transform herself into a caricature suitable for a Tex Avery cartoon.
 The original Sylvia Fowler was Rosalind Russell, who had to strain to seem so slimy; Dolores Gray makes the same malice seem fun, delightful.
 If Gray had sung more than the title tune she’d have buried June Allyson as well.

 I have no idea what exact connection earned Dick Shawn a disposable comedy showcase, but we get a chance to glom Joan and Carolyn again, so no harm done.
 Elsewhere there are guest appearances by Harry James, Jim Backus and a woefully underused Sam Levene.
 We’re told that Barrie Chase — Dick Shawn’s later co-star in It’s a Mad Mad Mad Mad World — is one of the dancers.
 We’re also told that the pair of legs seen behind the main title belong to none other than Leslie Parrish.